wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 After that your player should work fine.

 == Changelog ==

+= 1.6.1 =
+* Updated to jPlayer 2.9.2.
+* fixed a css bug.
+* fixed a bug on the TinyMCE customize window.
+* fixed a security issue within the map_download.php page; now you can't call that page other than from the download button.

 = 1.6.0 =
 * Bug fix: Solved a Chrome issue where if many player where instanced in a single page it stops working after an arbitrary numbers of playing players.